zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 These tags control the behaviour of the connection:

-* authorization-code-lifetime: sets the lifetime of the authorization code.
+* `authorization-code-lifetime`: sets the lifetime of the authorization code.
 The default is 600 seconds.
-* refresh-token-lifetime: sets the interval the token is refreshed.
+* `refresh-token-lifetime`: sets the interval the token is refreshed.
 The default value is 14400 seconds that represent 6 hours.
-* id-token-lifetime: sets the lifetime of the id token.
+* `id-token-lifetime`: sets the lifetime of the id token.
 The default value os 3600 seconds that represents one hour.
-* short-lived-access-token-lifetime: sets the short-lived access token lifetime
+* `short-lived-access-token-lifetime`: sets the short-lived access token lifetime
-* long-lived-access-token-lifetime: sets the long-lived access token lifetime
+* `long-lived-access-token-lifetime`: sets the long-lived access token lifetime

 ```
 <authorization-code-lifetime>600</authorization-code-lifetime>